wl13/BioScripts/README.md

 <br />

 ## INSTALL
-Add the PATH of "MyPerl" folder to PERL5LIB environment, something like "export PERL5LIB=$HOME/folder_contain_MyPerl", or copy it to a pre-exist folder like "perl/site/lib", or just copy it to the same folder where you run the script
+Add the PATH to "MyPerl" folder in PERL5LIB environment, e.g. "export PERL5LIB=${PATH_to_/site_perl}/MyPerl:$PERL5LIB", or copy it to the site_perl folder which present in PERL5LIB, or just copy it to the same folder where you run the script

 <br />